GeorgeF23/video_generator/README.md

 * REDDIT_POSTS_INDEX* - index where used reddit posts will be stored
 * CHARACTERS_MIN_COUNT - minimum character count of post
 * CHARACTERS_MAX_COUNT - maximum character count of post

+#### 2.2 Text 2 speech

+For text to speech, AWS Polly is used using the voice 'Matthew' (maybe will make this customizable in the future).
+Most of the voices have 2 engines: 'neural' which is better, but more expensive and 'standard'.
+There is a free tier available: 1 million chars/month for neural and 5 million chars/month for standard.

+For now, the default will be Matthew with neural engine.
+Maybe will make that configurable from frontend.